Offering safe and supportive individual psychotherapy, both long and short term. I work in person and online.

 – Albert Einstein

 I invite a collaborative approach to therapy.
 The initial session is an opportunity for us to get to know each other a little, and for you to tell me about what brings you to therapy.
 In this session we can evaluate together what you want from therapy and how to proceed.
 My role as therapist is to build a relationship with you in which you feel safe and enabled to investigate and express what is important to you.
 Using focused awareness we will inquire more deeply into your experience.
 Together we build the support necessary for you to experiment with ways of being that feel a better ‘fit’ for you.
 How you experience your therapy is important.
 What happens during the process of psychotherapy may both reflect and change how you organize your responses in everyday living.
 My long-term experience in body-oriented work has fostered a particular interest in working with body process – how body(s) express what is unsaid, held, or shows in body symptoms.
-I also bring 25 years experience as a student of various forms of mindfulness training.
+I also bring several decades of experience as a student of various forms of mindfulness training.

 We do not become enlightened by imagining figures of light, but by making the darkness conscious.